-We have sought and been awarded orphan designation for our product candidate for treatment oftion-metastatic BCC in BCCNS (Gorlin Syndrome) patients and if approved by the FDA, will then be entitled to orphan drug exclusivity.
+We have sought and been awarded orphan designation for our product candidate for treatments non-metastatic BCC in BCCNS (Gorlin Syndrome) patients and if approved by the FDA, will then be entitled to orphan drug exclusivity.
+In October 2017, the EMA awarded orphan designation for the same indication in Europe.
 If our competitors are able to obtain orphan drug exclusivity for their products that are the same drug or a similar medicinal product as our product candidate, we may not be able to have competing products approved by the applicable regulatory authority for a significant period of time.